 (Ordo Regius Magistralis Templi Solomonis)

-The Sovereign Magistral Order of the Temple of Solomon is an independent nation state subject of international law, based upon royal grant of sovereignty from the dynastic descendants of the medieval founders of the original “Knights Templar” Order.
+The Sovereign Magistral Order of the Temple of Solomon is an independent nation state subject of international law, based upon royal grant of sovereignty from the legalized dynastic descendants of the medieval founders of the original “Knights Templar” Order from 1118 AD.
 As a sovereign state (with legal status identical to the Sovereign Military Order of Malta and the Vatican Holy See), it operates as a Constitutional government, with a parliamentary Sovereign Council supporting the Grand Mastery as the executive branch.

-In its dynastic and ecclesiastical capacity as a historical institution, the Order is recognized by registered United Nations (UN) civil society organization (CSO) status with the UN Department of Economic and Social Affairs, as a supporting sponsor and Permanent Member of a Non-Profit UN registered non-governmental organization (NGO) institution.
+In its chivalric and ecclesiastical capacity as a historical institution, the Templar Order is also recognized by registered United Nations (UN) non-governmental organization (NGO) status, as a chartered governmental permanent member and sponsor of Non-Profit UN registered NGO institutions.

 Authentic Name of the Original Order